joe-sky/joe-sky/README.md

 -->

 - 🔭 I’m an ordinary Front-End engineer currently working on [JD.com](https://www.jd.com/).
-- 🌱 I’m currently learning React, Typescript, Vite ...
+- 🌱 I’m currently learning React, Typescript, Vue, Vite ...
 - 👯 I'm trying to create some projects(e.g. [NornJ](https://github.com/joe-sky/nornj), [jsx-sfc](https://github.com/joe-sky/jsx-sfc), [Narrative](https://github.com/joe-sky/narrative), and other new projects) that are useful to the community and expect to be recognized by more people.
 I will keep working hard 💪.
 - 📫 How to reach me: zhoutaoinfo@jd.com
 - ⚡ Fun fact: I should be a hardcore video game player.
 It's shocking that even consoles 20 years ago can still play games 😱.